Smarter Capacity Planning For Large Teams With Resource Planning Software

 With clear communication between the sales and project teams and a tool that accurately shows who is going where you can plan capacity for the long term and know in advance what work you can take on and where you're going to need new resources.

-Another benefit that Projectworks offers is the ability to use shadow resourcing to pencil in the hours that need to be worked before you assign someone to the job.
+Another benefit that Projectworks offers is the ability to use placeholder resourcing to pencil in the hours that need to be worked before you assign someone to the job.
+Placeholder roles let you model demand in your resource planning tool without naming people too early.

-The great thing about shadow resourcing is that once you have hired or identified someone with capacity, you can simply swap the shadow resource out for a real person.
+The great thing about placeholder resourcing is that once you have hired or identified someone with capacity, you can simply swap the resource out for a real person.
+Swapping placeholders to named people keeps the plan intact in modern resourcing software.

 Short-term capacity planning